Skip to the main content.

 The duty of care is a legal obligation requiring an individual to act with reasonable care to avoid causing harm to others or their property.
 In negligence cases, this duty is the initial element that must be confirmed to prove negligence.
 The standard of care in negligence involves the level of caution that a reasonably intelligent person would exercise in a similar situation.

-Establishing a duty of care is crucial in determining the defendant’s legal liability in a negligence case.
+Establishing a duty of care is important in determining the defendant's legal liability in a negligence case.
 For example, a doctor owes a legal duty of care to their patient, and a driver owes a duty of care to other road users.

 The assertion that the defendant had a duty of care towards the plaintiff forms the bedrock of the entire negligence claim.